-The 2017 ABCD-RA clinical practice guidelines were based upon systematic literature searches conducted between October 2013 and March 2016.
-This updated guideline is based on searches conducted between April 2016 and January 2020.
-We searched PubMed, the Cochrane database of systematic reviews and hand searched reference lists and articles identified by ABCD-RA writing group members.
+This 2024 update is based on searches conducted between January 2020 and March 2023.

+We searched PubMed, the Cochrane database of systematic reviews and hand searched reference lists and articles identified by ABCD-UKKA writing group members.

 Search terms used were 'diabetes', 'lipids' AND 'chronic kidney disease/ nephropathy'.
 We also reviewed all related guidelines from the National Institute for Health and Care Excellence (NICE), the Renal Association, Kidney Disease Improving Global Outcomes (KDIGO), the European Renal Association Best Practice Guidelines, and the American and European Diabetes Associations.